TDuessel/AstrologTD/README.md

 Recent changes in this version:

+- DPI Awareness for better display under Wine at higher resolutions.
 - Fix of wrongly scaled postscript output for formats other than 'Letter'.
 - Decan and ruler changes can be listed with aspects and progressions.
 - Makefile for building the Windows version with the MinGW toolchain